FOlender/Redis-API/README.md

 ## Maintenance

-If the container was runned with the "-rm" argument as indicated in step 5 of the installation process, the container will be remove when stoped, so it is highly recommended to generate new images from the running container once in a while to backup the new rules added to it:
+If the container was runned with the "-rm" argument as indicated in step 5 of the installation process, the container will be remove when stoped, so it is highly recommended to generate new images from the running container once in a while to backup the new messages added to the it:
 ```
 # sudo docker commit Redis-API redis-api:v2
 ```